Tisbury - Station Road

 There is a plan to include accommodation, which at present will be for two flats above the new store.
-These would be owned by the new owner, but the Co-op will have a lease for the ground floor unit (which is normal practice for the Co-op in these types of circumstances).
+These would be owned by West Coast Convenience Ltd, but the Co-op will have a lease for the ground floor unit (which is normal practice for the Co-op in these types of circumstances).

 Parking would be contained within the current boundary of the site: this will be in the same location as current parking space, as well as extending in part into the rough garden area next to the current parking area.

 The Co-op is not looking to purchase any of the surrounding land.